mivano/mindbyte.nl/_posts/2018-07-23-kubernetes-and-visual-studio-code.md

 Luckily there is a nice solution in the form of [Visual Studio Code](https://code.visualstudio.com/) and an extension called [ms-kubernetes-tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
 After installing this extension, you will see an additional icon inside the VS code environment.
 ![vscodekubernetes.png](/images/vscodekubernetes.png)

-When clicked it shows all registered clusters and offers you some handy features:
+When clicked it shows all registered clusters with a lot of details and offers you some handy features:

 - List all available namespaces.
 - An overview of the nodes and which pods are running on those.
 - List all running pods in the selected namespace.
 - Get the running log of a pod.
 - Delete a pod.
-- Port forwarding.
+- Port forwarding to the pod.

 The ability to see the output of a pod is ideal.
 It allows for quick problem solving by just inspecting the contents of the log.
 It even allows you to have a running log by tailing the output.